gvwilson/thirdbit/_posts/2022/2022-11-13-the-notebook-not-taken.md

 was a lot easier than shifting to an entirely new suite of tools.
 By the time Google Docs appeared, active code blocks were as normal (and as expected) as drawings and tables.
-A few holdouts continued to use Python, R, and plaintext editors, but once a consortium sponsored by Microsoft, Google, and Apple implemented diff and merge for office documents, the battle was effectively over.
+A few holdouts continued to use Python and R in text-only editors and IDEs, but once a consortium sponsored by Microsoft, Google, and Apple implemented diff and merge for office documents, the battle was effectively over.